-- Next, click on Allow an app or feature through Windows Defender Firewall located on the left side of the window.
+- Next, click on Allow an app or feature through the Windows Defender Firewall located on the left side of the window.

 Disable Antivirus software

-Your antivirus software could be causing the issue, so you should disable it and then try the game to see if the error is going to appear again.
-You can enable the software again when you are out of the game.
+With that said, you should disable it and then try the game again to see if the error will appear again.
+You can enable the software again once you are out of the game.

 Make sure you have the latest version of Windows and Minecraft